shahanakattil/AZ-720T00-Azure-Support-Engineer-Troubleshooting-Azure-Connectivity/Instructions/labs/2-name-resolution-issues.md

     >**Note**: It may take a few minutes for the link to be created.
 Select Refresh occasionally to see the latest status.
 Wait until the link status says Completed.

-### Inspect the Domain Name System name table
+## Task 6: Inspect the Domain Name System name table

-Navigate to the Overview page and inspect the DNS name table.
+1. Navigate to the Overview page and inspect the DNS name table.

 VM1-<inject key="Deployment ID" enableCopy="false" />, VM2-<inject key="Deployment ID" enableCopy="false" />, and VM3-<inject key="Deployment ID" enableCopy="false" /> should appear.
 You may need to wait a short while for VM3 to appear.
 Select Refresh if necessary.